YuanzhengLei/Unraveling-stochastic-fundamental-diagrams-considering-empirical-knowledge/README.md

 Yuan-Zheng Lei, Yaobang Gong, and Xianfeng Terry Yang
 ```

-The experimentation framework is based on tensorflow;
+The experimentation framework is based on TensorFlow;

 This repo includes more than the implementation of the paper.
-It imlpements both single-regime and multi-regime fundamental diagram model as the prior of the non-parametric stochastic fundamental diagram model.
+It implements both single-regime and multi-regime fundamental diagram models as the prior of the non-parametric stochastic fundamental diagram model.
+All experiments are reproduced.
+For details, please see the comments.

 The source code and dataset (GA400) are released under the MIT License.
 See the License file for details.

 # Requirements and References
-The code uses the following Python packages and they are required: ``tensorflow, gpflow, numpy, scipy``
+The code uses the following Python packages, and they are required: ``tensorflow, gpflow, numpy, scipy``

 The code is only tested in ``Python 3`` using ``Anaconda`` environment.